 a truly happy person and left a lasting impression on all who knew

 Our family now works through the Matthew Project to prevent these types of accidents for other families.
-Our prayer is that other families will hear of Matthew's untimely,
+We pray that other families will hear of Matthew's untimely,

 preventable death and take action to protect the children in their